viktorbenei/mobile-devops-101-ios/README.md

 # mobile-devops-101-ios

-Mobile DevOps 101 demo - using iOS (swift) project
+Mobile DevOps 101 demo - using iOS (swift) project.

 ## Demo

+> What is mobile development?

+From nothing to having a base project with CI/CD configured.

 ### Init/setup